danielnilsson9/78k0r-pgm/README.md

 # 78k0r-pgm
 Arduino based Renesas 78K0R microcontroller programmer.

-**NOTE:**
-This programmer has only been tested on NEC D79F9211 which I suspect is equivalent to Renesas UPD78F1000.
-I don't know if I have an original NEC MCU or if it's a chinese clone.
-A few commands such as baudrate change and silicone signature does not return the expected response.
-Silicon signature has a few extra bytes compared to specification document and the baudrate change command does not seem to work at all causing us to be stuck at 9600 buad.

-I do not know if this is compatible with the modern Renesas 78K0R series MCU:s, if not, then minor adjustments may be needed.

 ## Usage
 You will need an Arduino board with > 1 Serial port to run this flashing firmware.
 Arduino Micro was used during the development of this project which has one physical UART and another virtual port on the USB connection.